Managing tier-based reports

 • Useful for counselor notes or reviewer comments.

-Adding a nested tier
+Adding a tier

 1. Scroll to Tiers List.